The following exercises can be viewed as butoh psychodramas, games, or rituals. They all make use of Jo-Ha-Kyu.

 (Jo) You are at a disco when you suddenly feel an invisible encasing around every surface of the body (even the fingers).
 The space is only one centimeter.

 (Ha) You hear the music and still want to dance.
 You want to dance just like everybody else, but you do so only with the one centimeter of space surrounding the body.
-Various feelings may come up despite dancing like a club-goer, e.g. boredom, frustration, etc. Bring whatever comes up to a climax.
+Various feelings may come up despite dancing like a club-goer, e.g. boredom, frustration, etc.

-(Kyu) Break out of the shell and dance the new feeling of no longer being in the shell.
+(Kyu/New Jo) Whatever comes up reaches its climax.
+Break out of the shell and dance the new feeling of no longer being in the shell.

 Exercise 2: Behind World